Adityakk9031/stocks-app/README.md

 <h1>📈 Stock Broking App - React Native </h1>

-<p>This is a stock market Android application built with <strong>React Native</strong> for the SDE Intern assignment.
+<p>This is a stock market Android application built with <strong>React Native</strong> .
 It allows users to explore top market gainers/losers, view detailed stock information with a price graph, and manage a personalized watchlist.
 It also features news sentiment analysis, light/dark theme toggle, and market status indicator.</p>

 <hr>